 POTASSIUM SULFATE AND POTASSIUM CHLORIDE: Potassium is a nutrient that is naturally required by developing plants to improve yield and quality.
-Two of the most common forms of potassium additive or amendment is potassium chloride and potassium sulfate.
+Two of the most common forms of potassium additive or amendment are potassium chloride and potassium sulfate.
 Potassium chloride is three times more soluble than potassium sulfate.

 Potassium is very much needed by plants in synthesizing proteins, producing an enzyme, forming starch and sugars and regulating water flow in cells and leaves.

 BONE MEAL: As the name suggests, bone meal is made up of ground animal bones and slaughterhouse waste products that are processed and dried to become organic fertilizer and is rich in calcium, phosphorus, and protein.
-Despite its richness in nutrients, bone meal requires some variety of fungi in order to be readily available for the plants to absorb from the soil.
-The fungi Mycorrhiza, for example, penetrate the feet of the plants and breaks down the compounds containing phosphorus in order to be easily absorbed by the plant.
+Despite its richness in nutrients, bone meal requires a variety of fungi to be readily available for the plants to absorb from the soil.
+The fungi Mycorrhiza, for example, penetrate the feet of the plants and breaks down the compounds containing phosphorus to be easily absorbed by the plant.
 Mycorrhiza in turn benefit from the plant in a symbiotic relationship as the plant in turn supply mycorrhiza with amino acids and sugars.

 BLOOD MEAL: As the name suggests, blood meal is made from blood and the final product is a dry and inert powder that is used as a high nitrogen organic fertilizer in comparison to the bone meal which is higher in phosphorus.
 A blood meal is also used as a compost activator.
 A blood meal is believed to be able to repel some pests such as rabbits because they are repulsed by the odor.